 The Campus Planning Committee serves as the primary contact for the initiation of administration/senate consultation throughout the major capital planning process.
 Documents and materials relating to physical planning and major capital improvement projects will be provided to each member of the Committee.
-It is the responsibility of each member to distribute documents and materials to the group s/he is representing and to consult with and represent her/his constituents on the Campus Planning Committee.
+It is the responsibility of each member to distribute documents and materials to the group they are representing and to consult with and represent their constituents on the Campus Planning Committee.
 The timely completion of the committee tasks is critical to the success of the major capital planning process at UCSB.